 Owners of or applicants to a conventional European patent granted or applied for before the end of this transitional period will have the possibility to exclude the competence of the Unified Patent Court with regard to this patent, or the corresponding application, for its entire term (so-called "opt-out").
 Thus, the national courts of the EU member states participating in the UPCA continue to retain their exclusive competence.
 The condition for an opt-out is that no action has previously been brought before the Unified Patent Court in respect of the corresponding IP right.
 The opt-out can be withdrawn at any time (so-called "opt-in"), provided that no action has previously been brought before one of the said national courts.

 A request for opt-out must be filed directly with the Unified Patent Court and becomes effective upon entry in a register created for this purpose.
 Requests accepted prior to the entry into force of the UPC are deemed to have been entered in the register on the date of entry into force of the Agreement.
-According to current knowledge (December 2022), the possibility of such early requests will exist during 3 months before the Unified Patent Court starts its activities (the so-called "sunrise period"), namely from March 1, 2023 onwards.
+The possibility of such early requests will exist during 3 months before the Unified Patent Court starts its activities (the so-called "sunrise period"), namely from March 1, 2023 onwards.

 The decision whether existing or future conventional European patents, or applications therefor, should fall under the competence of the Unified Patent Court, or should better remain under the old system, will generally depend on the individual needs of the proprietor or applicant.
 However, due to the fact that there is still no practical experience with the Unified Patent Court, an opt-out will have to be considered in many cases, especially with regard to the predictability of the outcome of proceedings and costs.